ThreeGayHub/SolarNetwork/Documentation/Target.md

     /// Optional: You can specify the URLSessionConfiguration of the host.
 The default is this. var configuration: URLSessionConfiguration { return URLSessionConfiguration.default }

+    /// Optional:
+    /**
+    Optional: The default is nil.

-    /// Optional: You can specify the ServerTrustPolicy of the host.
+    You can specify the ServerTrustPolicy of the host.
 This can improve the difficulty of Charles view all of the HTTP and SSL / HTTPS traffic between machine and the Internet.

+    First get the Certificates of Host:
+    openssl s_client -connect test.example.com:443 </dev/null 2>/dev/null | openssl x509 -outform DER > example.cer

+    Then put the Certificates of Host in Bundle.
+    Last, specify ServerTrustPolicy like this.
+    */
-The default is nil. var policies: [String : ServerTrustPolicy]? {
+    var policies: [String : ServerTrustPolicy]? {

         #if DEBUG